Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 If a disease (UTI) has a trait (nitrites in urine) that is rare in other diseases, a test for that trait can be thought of as being highly specific because the trait is specific to that disease.
 However, a positive result would not mean they definitely have a UTI because a highly specific test does not factor in how commonthe disease is (prevalence).

-However, PPV and NPV are directly related to prevalence and allow you to clinically say how likely it is a patient has a specific disease.
+Positive predictive value (PPV) and negative predictive value (NPV) are directly related to prevalence and allow you to clinically say how likely it is a patient has a specific disease.

 Positive predictive value (PPV)

-Positive predictive is the probability that following a positive test result, that individual will truly have that specific disease.
+The positive predictive value is the probability that following a positivetestresult, that individual will trulyhave that specificdisease.

 Negative predictive value (NPV)

-Negative predictive value is the probability that following a negative test result, that individual will truly not have that specific disease.
+The negative predictive value is the probability that following a negativetestresult, that individual will truly not have that specific disease.

 For any given test (i.e. sensitivity and specificity remain the same) as prevalence decreases, the PPV decreases because there will be more false positives for every true positive.
 This is because you’re hunting for a “needle in a haystack” and likely to find lots of other things that look similar along the way – the bigger the haystack, the more frequently you mistake things for a needle.